mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 #### UBI-based images

-GitLab also offers [Red Hat UBI](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) version of container-scanning images allowing you to replace standard images with UBI-based images.
+GitLab also offers [Red Hat UBI](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) versions of the container-scanning images, allowing you to replace standard images with UBI-based images.
 The images can be configured by setting `CS_ANALYZER_IMAGE` configuration variable using the same tag as standard images but with the `-ubi` extension added at the end of the tag.